Palomino (First Aid Kit album)

 Palomino is the fifth studio album by Swedish country folk duo First Aid Kit.
 It is their first release since 2021's live album Who by Fire and their first studio project since Ruins in 2018.
 The album was released on 4 November 2022 via Columbia Records and was promoted by an extensive tour of the UK, Europe and North America.
+Deluxe edition with 5 additional tracks was released on 7 July 2023.